 The Company has consistently maintained a strong liquidity position.
-Cash provided by operating activities during fiscal 2009 was \$84.7 million as compared to \$71.6 million in fiscal 2008.
+Cash provided by operating activities during fiscal 2010 was \$79.5 million as compared to \$84.7 million in fiscal 2009.
 These amounts have enabled the Company to fund its regular operating needs, capital expenditure program and cash dividend payments.
-In addition, the Company maintains \$35.0 million of unsecured revolving credit facilities for short-term financing of seasonal cash needs, none of which was outstanding at January 30, 2010.
-Borrowing capacity under this facility was \$33.3 million, net of standby letter of credit obligations.
+In addition, the Company maintains \$35.0 million of unsecured revolving credit facilities for short-term financing of seasonal cash needs, none of which was outstanding at January 29, 2011.

 Cash provided by operating activities for these periods was primarily generated by earnings adjusted for depreciation, deferred taxes, and changes in working capital.
-The increase of \$13.1 million for fiscal 2009 over fiscal 2008 is primarily due to an increase in net income and accrued bonus and benefits partially offset by a change in inventories, accrued income taxes and losses on disposal of property and equipment due to store closures.
+The decrease of \$5.2 million for fiscal 2010 over fiscal 2009 is primarily due to an increase in merchandise inventories offset by an increase in accounts payable, accrued expenses, net income and deferred income taxes.

-The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations and borrowings available under its revolving credit agreement, will be adequate to fund the Company's proposed capital expenditures, dividends, purchase of treasury stock and other operating requirements for fiscal 2010 and for the foreseeable future.
+The Company believes that its cash, cash equivalents and short-term investments, together with cash flows from operations and borrowings available under its revolving credit agreement, will be adequate to fund the Company's proposed capital expenditures, dividends and other operating requirements for fiscal 2011 and for the foreseeable future.

-At January 30, 2010, the Company had working capital of \$202.3 million compared to \$164.6 million at January 31, 2009.
-Additionally, the Company had \$2.3 million invested in privately managed investment funds and other miscellaneous equities, which are reported under Other assets in the Consolidated Balance Sheets.
+At January 29, 2011, the Company had working capital of \$239.2 million compared to \$202.3 million at January 30, 2010.
+Additionally, the Company had \$2.4 million and \$2.3 million invested in privately managed investment funds and other miscellaneous equities for fiscal years 2010 and 2009, respectively, which are reported under Other assets in the Consolidated Balance Sheets.

-At January 30, 2010, the Company had an unsecured revolving credit agreement, which provided for borrowings of up to \$35.0 million.
-The revolving credit agreement is committed until August 2010.
-The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in compliance as of January 30, 2010.
-There were no borrowings outstanding under the credit facility during the fiscal year ended January 30, 2010 or the fiscal year ended January 31, 2009.
-The Company is currently reviewing the credit agreement.
+At January 29, 2011, the Company had an unsecured revolving credit agreement, which provided for borrowings of up to \$35.0 million.
+The revolving credit agreement is committed until August 2013.
+The credit agreement contains various financial covenants and limitations, including the maintenance of specific financial ratios with which the Company was in compliance as of January 29, 2011.
+There were no borrowings outstanding under this credit facility during the fiscal year ended January 29, 2011 or the fiscal year ended January 30, 2010.

-The Company had approximately \$8.2 million and \$4.5 million at January 30, 2010 and January 31, 2009, respectively, of outstanding irrevocable letters of credit relating to purchase commitments.
-In addition, the Company has a standby letter of credit for payments to the current general liability and workers' compensation insurance processor.
+The Company had approximately \$7.2 million and \$8.2 million at January 29, 2011 and January 30, 2010, respectively, of outstanding irrevocable letters of credit relating to purchase commitments.

-Expenditures for property and equipment totaled \$10.0 million, \$19.4 million and \$18.3 million in fiscal 2009, 2008 and 2007, respectively.
-The expenditures for fiscal 2009 were primarily for store development and investments in new technology.
-In fiscal 2010, the Company is planning to invest approximately \$24.8 million in capital expenditures.
-This includes expenditures to open 55 new stores including the conversion of up to 20 It's Fashion stores to It's Fashion Metro stores and relocate 6 stores.
-In addition, the Company plans to remodel 10 stores and has planned for additional investments in technology scheduled to be implemented over the next 12 months.
+Expenditures for property and equipment totaled \$19.6 million, \$10.0 million and \$19.4 million in fiscal 2010, 2009 and 2008, respectively.
+The expenditures for fiscal 2010 were primarily for store development and investments in new technology.
+In fiscal 2011, the Company is planning to invest approximately \$32.3 million in capital expenditures.
+This includes expenditures to open 10 new Cato stores, 34 new It's Fashion Metro stores including the conversion of up to 17 It's Fashion stores to It's Fashion Metro stores, 10 new Versona Accessories stores and the relocation of six Cato stores.
+In addition, the Company plans to remodel 10 stores and has planned for additional investments in technology to be implemented over the next 12 months.

-Net cash used in investing activities totaled \$58.1 million for fiscal 2009 compared to \$29.3 million used for the comparable period of 2008.
-The increase was due primarily to the decrease in sales of short-term investments and expenditures for property and equipment.
+Net cash used in investing activities totaled \$55.7 million for fiscal 2010 compared to \$58.1 million used for the comparable period of 2009.
+The decrease was due primarily to the change in short-term investments and partially offset by an increase in expenditures for property and equipment.

-On May 20, 2009, the Board of Directors held the quarterly dividend to \$.165 per share, or an annualized rate of \$.66 per share.
+On May 27, 2010, the Board of Directors increased the quarterly dividend by 12% from \$.165 per share to \$.185 per share, or an annualized rate of \$.74 per share.